PhD - University of Guelph (1988)

 BS - Hunan Agricultural University (1982)

 288 Giltner Hall

 Click here to see a list of Zachary Huang's publications on Google Scholar.

 My extension program is aimed to provide the newest research update on how stresses affect honey bees.
 These include research conducted in my lab: varroa biology, nosema effect on honey bees, how transportation affect honey bees, whether transgenic pollen affect honey bee health; as well as research conducted by other scientists (how nutrition affect honey bee stress resistance, varroa mite reproductive biology, etc).
-I also coordinate with Michigan Department of Agriculture to obtain section 18 for new chemicals for treating varroa mites.
+I also coordinate with Michigan Department of Agriculture to obtain emergency registrations (section 18) for new chemicals for treating varroa mites.

 - 2004-Present - Associate Professor, Dept. of Entomology, Michigan State University

 - 1998-2004 - Assistant Professor, Dept. of Entomology, Michigan State University

 - 1993-1998 - Senior Research Scientist, Dept. of Entomology, UIUC

 - 1990-1993 - Postdoctoral Fellowship, Department of Entomology, UIUC

 - 1988-1990 - Postdoctoral Fellowship, Department of Entomology, University of Missouri-Columbia